""

 (located on the first floor of the BMI Federal Credit Union building)

-We offer online, on-demand trainings and education for caregivers, professionals and employers.
+Online, on-demand trainings and education for care partners, professionals and employers.
 These trainings are self-paced, allowing you to learn on your schedule.
-Click the buttons below to access these trainings and information.

 Resources and connection